DirecTV: Programming

-DirecTV's exclusive general entertainment channel Audience Network had dozens of original and acquired programs.
+DirecTV's exclusive general entertainment channel Audience Network broadcasts dozens of original and acquired programs.
 The channel ceased operations in 2020.
-Separately, DirecTV had its own exclusive 3DTV channel called n3D that launched in 2010 and shut down in 2012.
+Separately, DirecTV had its own exclusive 3DTV channel, n3D, that launched in 2010 and was shuttered in 2012.

-DirecTV serves American Airlines, Delta Air Lines, JetBlue, and United Airlines.
+DirecTV serves American Airlines, Delta Air Lines, JetBlue, Southwest Airlines, and United Airlines.

-DirecTV owned regional sports networks AT&T SportsNet Pittsburgh, AT&T SportsNet Southwest, AT&T SportsNet Rocky Mountain, and Root Sports Northwest (all under the umbrella of AT&T Sports Networks).
-It also owned minority shares of Game Show Network and MLB Network.
-DirecTV is also the exclusive U.S. rights holder to the NFL Sunday Ticket sports package, which ended after the 2022 NFL season.
-It also exclusively carries the "DirecTV Experience", which includes bonus coverage of men's major golf tournaments and Grand Slam tennis tournaments, including live feeds not available on other networks such as CBS (formerly), NBC, ESPN, Golf Channel and Tennis Channel that cover the events.
-DirecTV was also the exclusive provider of defunct sports packages NASCAR Hot Pass and Mega March Madness.

-DirecTV offers movie and special event programming through the DirecTV Cinema service; originally a pay-per-view service (with programs purchased either over the phone, or via remote if a phone line was connected to the DirecTV receiver), advances in technology have enabled DirecTV to expand into a true video on demand service; access to this service requires an internet connection.
+DirecTV offers movie and special event programming through the DirecTV Cinema service; originally a pay-per-view service (with programs purchased either over the phone, or via remote if a phone line was connected to the DirecTV receiver), advances in technology have enabled DirecTV to expand the format into a video on demand service; access to this service requires an internet connection.

+DirecTV for Business

+Starting with the launch of its bars and restaurants unit in the 1990s, DirecTV has become an alternative for commercial establishments to show sports games under license by streaming services.
+This provides a loophole in the streaming providers' terms of service that normally prohibit their use in commercial establishments where the business makes money.
+In addition, these establishments do not have to reconfigure their systems to accommodate a streaming-only platform.

-Beginning in 2021, DirecTV became an exclusive provider of ESPN+ for Business to business customers, such as bars, restaurants and casinos, which carries limited live sporting events that are otherwise streamed on a consumer account.
-That package is sold by Joe Hand Promotions.
-On August 23, 2022, Amazon and DirecTV entered into a multi-year carriage agreement to broadcast Thursday Night Football only to business customers at no extra cost.
-The licensing terms for the streaming providers such as ESPN+ and Amazon Prime Video prohibit commercial use on television displays in commercial establishments where the business makes money, so DirecTV and Joe Hand have been the solution for commercial establishments with the satellite signal and commercial license agreement.
+Beginning in 2021, DirecTV for Business became an exclusive provider of ESPN+ for Business, which carries limited live sporting events that are otherwise streamed on an ESPN+ consumer account.
+This package is sold directly by Joe Hand Promotions.
+On August 23, 2022, Amazon and DirecTV for Business entered into a multi-year carriage agreement to broadcast Thursday Night Football only to business customers at no extra cost.
+In 2023, DirecTV for Business signed an exclusive deal with Apple TV+ to broadcast MLS Season Pass and Friday Night Baseball, which both packages include in-market and out of market teams from each respective league, to its business customers only.
+Later in 2023, it was also announced that DirecTV for Business would retain the rights to NFL Sunday Ticket for business customers only.

+In 2023, DirecTV for Business deployed its first satellite receiver, the H26K.

+In July 2024, DirecTV for Business announced a new next-generation set-top box as part of its Advanced Entertainment Platform, which delivers a mix of live TV, app-based, and on-demand content.